dialog-semiconductor/BLE_SDK6_examples/LPCCSE_92_Hibernation/Readme.md

 To enter the hibernation after booting from SPI Flash, the following software modification needs to be done.

-1. In Keil, Project explorer, open the *user_proxr.h*
+1. In Keil, Project explorer, open the *user_hibernation.h*

 2. In the defines, define CFG_APP_GOTO_HIBERNATION to select the hibernation sleep mode and also define HIBERNATION_SPI and undefine the others,